-- Loosen the slip nuts by hand or with a pliers as necessary.
+- Loosen the slip nuts by hand or with pliers as necessary.

-- Remove the p-trap by hand and dump the water into the bucket.
+- Wiggle the p-trap free and dump the water into the bucket.

-- Remove objects and grime lodged in the trap.
+- Remove objects and sludge lodged in the trap.

 - Clean the p-trap with a bristle brush.

-- Put the p-trap back together and test the drain.
+- Tighten the p-trap back in place and test the drain.

-- Use automated drain snakes (called plumber’s snakes or plumber’s augers) if possible.
+- Use an automated drain snake (called plumber’s snakes or plumber’s augers) if possible.

 - Place towels or rags beneath the sink.